 Griffith J. Griffith funded and opened the Griffith Park Observatory in 1935 on the southern slope of Mount Hollywood.
 One of its main attractions is the Samuel Oschin Planetarium where you can view spectacular light shows.
 All of the exhibits, except for the Planetarium show, are free to the public.

-Because it was built right after the devastating Long Beach earthquake of 1933, the architects made sure to design it to be earthquake-proof.
+It was built right after the devastating Long Beach earthquake of 1933 so the architects made sure to design it to be earthquake-proof.
 Even after all these years, it’s one of the safest places to be in Los Angeles during a quake.
-I hope I’m hanging out there when the big one hits.

-The ceiling illustrates the myths of how our ancestors viewed the sky with classical figures and Gods, zodiac signs, the four seasons, Star of Bethlehem, moon, and comets.
+The ceiling illustrates the myths of how our ancestors viewed the sky with classical figures and Gods, zodiac signs, the four seasons, the Star of Bethlehem, the moon, and comets.

-Mr. Ballin also painted murals for the Burbank City Hall, County USC Medical Center, and worked in the film industry as an art director.
+Ballin also painted murals for the Burbank City Hall, and County USC Medical Center.
+He worked in the film industry as an art director.

 The Renovation

 The Observatory was temporarily closed in 2002 for a massive renovation and reopened in 2006.
-If you visit the Leonard Nimoy Event Horizon Theater on the lower level you can view a 24-minute film that tells the history of the Observatory and its renovation.
+If you visit the Leonard Nimoy Event Horizon Theater on the lower level you can view a 24-minute film that tells the history of the Observatory’ and its restoration.

-Of course, it’s narrated by Mr. Spock himself.
-I was amazed that the entire original building was hydraulically lifted off its foundation to dig out space to build 2 lower levels that now house exhibits underneath.
+The film is narrated by Mr. Spock himself.
+I was amazed that the entire original building was hydraulically lifted off its foundation to dig out space to build the two lower levels that now house exhibits there.

-The Planetarium was also renovated with a Zeiss star projector, digital projection system, comfortable seats, and state-of-the-art dome, sound system, and lighting.
-If you get a chance, the show is well worth the price of admission.
+The Planetarium was also fitted with a Zeiss star projector, digital projection system, comfortable seats, state-of-the-art dome, a high-tech sound system, and lighting.
+Each show is well worth the price of admission.

 This is awesome!
 We recently traveled to LA as a family and I fantasized about the Griffith and the Getty.
 Sadly I got vetoed on both counts.
 We hit the usual fan favorites – Universal, Malibu (stayed in a VRBO on the beach) Santa Monica, Hollywood….we did a lot in two days but I would have loved to do more.